rhenenrpg/rhenenrpg.github.io/mgmp/foundry/discord-login/README.md

 The logged in example user is assigned the groups to access the **tuesday campaign wiki** and it's associated **foundryvtt instance**, which currently has **Mad Biomancer's Tower** active.
 Links to the wiki and foundryvtt instance are shown on the start page.
 ![](ux-discord-login-4.png)

+It's not part of the discord login UXP, but when the user clicks the foundryvtt link, the game opens (without the user needing to login and/or input access keys).
 ![](ux-discord-login-5.png)